adivakaruni/adivakaruni.github.io/_pages/about.md

 [Please find my CV here](https://adivakaruni.github.io/files/cv_nov22.pdf).
 You can reach me at [anantha.divakaruni@uib.no](anantha.divakarun@uib.no).
 ---  -->

 Welcome!
-I am a post-doctoral researcher in economics at the [University of Bergen](https://www.uib.no/econ]), Norway, and an associate member of the Bergen Center for Competition Law and Economics \([BECCLE](https://beccle.no/)\).
+I am an associate professor of economics at the [University of Bergen](https://www.uib.no/econ]), Norway, and an associate member of the Bergen Center for Competition Law and Economics \([BECCLE](https://beccle.no/)\).

 My research focuses on economic themes across Fintech, Blockchain & Cryptocurrencies, Capital Markets, Corporate Finance, and Industrial Organization using big data and cutting-edge computational techniques like natural language processing.
 Most of my analyses are conducted using R, Python, and SQL.
 Additionally, I teach a final-year undergraduate course on Financial Technology, [ITØK 264: Financial Technology](https://www.uib.no/emne/IT%C3%98K264).